tdwg/bdq/tg2/_review/docs/tutorial/index.md

 # 4 Defining a New Test (non-normative)

-Let's walk through the decisions involved in defining a test, using VALIDATION_FOOTPRINTWKT_NOTEMPTY as an example, and see how the components of the test are justified and how they fit together.
+Let's walk through the steps and decisions involved in defining a test, using VALIDATION_FOOTPRINTWKT_NOTEMPTY as an example, and see how the components of the test are justified and how they fit together.

+## 4.1 A Simple Description of the Test (non-normative)

+The Description of the test is an easy-to-understand, concise explanation of what the test does.
+It is a human-oriented explanation.
+It is a good starting point for defining a Test.

+* **Description** “Is there a value in dwc:footprintWKT?”

+As descriptions go, it doesn’t get simpler than that.

+This description will also be used in Data Quality Reports to explain to users what the test is doing, so it should be clear and concise.
+It should not include details about how the test might implemented, but it should provide just enough information for a user to understand what the test is checking for.

-## 4.1 Identify the Information Elements (non-normative)
+## 4.2 Identify the Information Elements (non-normative)

 **Purpose** Identify the specific fields in the input data (Information Elements) that the test will evaluate.